needle-mirror/com.unity.localization/Documentation~/QuickStartGuideWithVariants.md

 To add a UI Text element to the Scene, go to **GameObject > UI > Text**.

 1. Right-click the Text component and select the **Localize** option.
-Unity adds a Localize String component and automatically configures it for the GameObject it is attached to.
+Unity adds a Localize String Event component and automatically configures it for the GameObject it is attached to.
 If the Text component contains a string value that is also in a String Table, then Unity automatically assigns this during the setup.
 If it does not, you can assign a value using the String Reference field dropdown.
 Assign the entry you previously created to the **String Reference**.
 2. Add the **Apples** component to the same GameObject as the Text.
 3. Press the Add (+) button in the **Local Variables** field, select **Object Reference** and drag the **Apples** Component into the **Object Reference** slot.
 Name the variable **apple-component**.